bradflaugher/AI-101/EXEC_1hr.md

 > Large language models do something very different: they are not databases; they are text predictors, turbocharged versions of autocomplete.
 Fundamentally, what they learn are relationships between bits of text, like words, phrases, even whole sentences.
 And they use those relationships to predict other bits of text.
 And then they do something almost magical: they paraphrase those bits of texts, almost like a thesaurus but much much better.
 But as they do so, as they glom stuff together, something often gets lost in translation: which bits of text do and do not truly belong together.

-### Final note on Skynet [From Jeff Hawkins](https://www.amazon.com/Thousand-Brains-New-Theory-Intelligence/dp/1541675797)

-> The second requirement of goal-misalignment risk is that an intelligent machine can commandeer the Earth's resources to pursue its goals, or in other ways prevent us from stopping it...
-We have similar concerns with humans.
-This is why no single person or entity can control the entire internet and why we require multiple people to launch a nuclear missile.
-Intelligent machines will not develop misaligned goals unless we go to great lengths to endow them with that ability.
-Even if they did, no machine can commandeer the world's resources unless we let it.
-We don't let a single human, or even a small number of humans, control the world's resources.
-We need to be similarly careful with machines.

 ![Mr. Blend](blend-in.png "Mr. Blend-In")

 * When crowds are wise, knowledge can be gathered via democracy, use ML.